 Remember that you are not just listing the skills.
 You must provide details and the achievements around the skills.

 This is the list of skills just below your profile section.
 While the skills you possess are important, it’s MORE important to target your resume to the job description.
-As you compare your current skills list with that of the job posting make note of keywords that you’re not using and include them here.
+As you compare the list of your current skills with that of the job posting make note of keywords that you’re not using and include them here.

 Use your employment history to tailor your resume